 NaNoWriMo: How it began

 NaNoWriMo is National Novel Writing Month, an event started by freelance writer Chris Baty in 1999.
-Seeking to bring together aspiring writers in the San Francisco Bay area, the annual event’s membership grew from just 21 participants in its inaugural year to 431,626 in 2015.
+Seeking to bring together aspiring writers in the San Francisco Bay area, the annual event’s membership grew from just 21 participants in its inaugural year to over 500,000 last year.

 Now, it’s a worldwide movement, uniting people all over the world with one mission: write 50,000 words by 11:59PM on November 30th.